 There may become a time in your aquarium journey when you have to remove a fish for multiple reasons – Maybe that new fish you should not have bought is a serial killer, a fish has just taken a liking to coral, a fish has got too big or you have a fish that is just a monster!

-Catching an unwanted fish in an aquarium is going to require patience and some form of trap, net, distraction to capture them.
+Patience, a trap, net, hook, jars, confinement, water removal, or distraction are common ways to capture unwanted fish in an aquarium.
 Some fish capture easily, others may be a battle.
 To prevent a fish from becoming unwanted, research of every fish before purchasing will help.

 Many aquarists have tried all the methods listed below to varying degrees of success.
 I myself needed to go through 5-6 methods before I finally captured a beautiful Bi-Color Angel that one day decided to like the taste of my Clam’s Mantle!

-Removing all the rock and water from a reef tank is a very long and stressful process (Unless you have a 10 gallon Nano Aquarium) and should be listed as the absolute last resort.
+Removing all the rock and water from an aquarium is a very long and stressful process (Unless you have a 10 gallon Nano Aquarium) and should be listed as the absolute last resort.
 With patience, you should be able to trap not only fish, but shrimp and crabs using one of these methods.